rit-sse/governing-docs/constitution.md

    contribution" shall be determined by the current Primary Officers' Policy.

-Students who are active members in the term prior to participating in co-op, study abroad, or other student learning opportunities as a degree requirement shall maintain their membership status for the duration of their time away.
+Students who are active members in the term prior to participating in co-op, study abroad, other student learning opportunities, medical leave, or other justified absence from campus as determined by a majority vote of the Primary Officers, shall maintain their membership status for the duration of their time away.

 ### Alumni Membership